Sebelino/pyromhackit/docs.md

 A ROM (Read-only memory) -- in the context of this ROM-hacking library -- is an object holding a read-only sequence of bytes.
 This source of this sequence may be a file, or simply a raw bytestring.
-Since byte sequences loaded from a file tend to be large, and you may only be interested in a small portion of the file, you have the option of ignoring arbitary sections of the file.
+Since byte sequences loaded from a file tend to be large, and you may only be interested in a small portion of the file, you have the option of ignoring arbitrary sections of the file.
 In addition, you may define a hierarchical structure on the ROM.
 A common structure is the two-byte structure, where the ROM is divided into a sequence of items where each item is a bytestring of length 2.
 We may call each leaf in such a bytestring tree a ROM atom.